1. Introduction

 1) What are the advantages of dental implants?

-Generally speaking, there are three ways to restore missing teeth: removable
+Generally speaking, there are three ways to restore missing teeth: removable dentures, a fixed bridge, and dental implants.
+The advantages of implants are:

-neighboring teeth to be grinded down to fit and work well together.
-However,
+• Protection of nearby teeth.
+A traditional fixed bridge typically requires neighboring teeth to be grinded down to fit and work well together.
+However, dental implants totally avoid the need for any grinding.

 • Long-term solution.
-After being embedded, dental implants are stable and
+After being embedded, dental implants are stable and comfortable.
+Consequently, embarrassing situations, such as a denture suddenly falling out while eating or speaking, will never happen with implants.

 Comparison of dental implants and a fixed bridge.